MaestroError/fileManager/README.md

 # fileManager

-Easy to use, chainable PHP fileManager class with all main features
+Easy to use, chainable PHP fileManager class with UNIX-like methods

 ---